wellenvogel/esp32-nmea2000/Readme.md

 Be careful to notice the password - you can only recover from a lost password with a factory reset of the device (long press the led button until it goes blue->red->green).
 On the data page you will have a small dashboard for the currently received data.
 On the status page you can check the number of messages flowing in and out.
+To help you recover lost passwords the Wifi access point passowrd and the admin password will be output at the USB port when the device starts up.
+So by connecting a terminal program you can retrieve those passwords.

 Conversion from and to NMEA0183 XDR
 -----------------------------------